Yogachara: Divisions of consciousness and their relationship to the three natures

 Different Yogācāra philosophers analyzed consciousness into various parts or divisions (bhāga).
 According to Nanda, consciousness was divided into a seeing part (darśana-bhāga) and a seen, or image part (nimitta-bhāga).
 Dignāga accepted a third part, the self-cognizing part (svasaṃvitti-bhāga), which refers to consciousness' reflexive knowing within any act of cognition.
 Dharmapāla added to this yet a fourth part, the cognition of self-cognition, which is the resulting awareness that one is self-aware.

 These philosophers differed on the question of the relationship of the various divisions of consciousness to the three natures (trisvabhāva).
 For Nanda, the seeing part of consciousness belonged to the dependent nature (paratantra-svabhāva), while the seen part belonged to the imagined (parikalpita-svabhāva).
 According to Dharmapāla, the seeing part, seen part, and the self-cognizing part all belong to the dependent nature.
 For Dharmapāla, it is only when false notions are applied to them (such as existence, nonexistence, identity, difference, etc.) that the seeing and seen parts can be called imagined, but they are otherwise real.

 While Sthiramati was influenced by Dignāga's three-bhāga theory, he held that the self-cognizing part alone belonged to the dependent nature (with the seeing and seen parts both belonging to the imagined).
 Thus, for Sthiramati, consciousness really only has one part, and in this he differed from Dharmapāla and Xuanzang.
-According to Zhihua Yao, the one-bhāga theory is associated with the classical Nirākarāvāda position according to which consciousness is not subject to any divisions.
+According to Zhihua Yao, the one-bhāga theory is associated with the classical Nirākāravāda position according to which consciousness is not subject to any divisions.